 {\it ii)} The surveyed area presents regular gaps due to the specific footprint of the VIMOS spectrograph that creates a pattern of rectangular regions, called pointings, separated by gaps where no spectra are taken.
-Superimposed to this pattern there are unobserved areas due to bright stars and to technical and mechanical problems during observations.
-We will extensively discuss in the following our strategy to take into account this effect in our analysis (we refer the reader to \citealt{cucciati14}, for a more detailed study).
+Superimposed on this pattern are unobserved areas resulting from bright stars and technical and mechanical problems during observations.
+We discuss our strategy to take into account this effect in our counts in cells analysis in the following (see \citealt{cucciati14}, for a more detailed study).

-{\it iii)} In each pointing, slits are assigned to a number of potential targets which meet the survey selection criteria \citep{bottini05}.
+{\it iii)} In each pointing, slits are assigned to a number of potential targets that meet the survey selection criteria \citep{bottini05}.
 Given the surface density of the targeted population, the multiplex capability of VIMOS, and the survey strategy, a fraction of about 45\% of the parent photometric sample can be assigned to slits.
-We define the fraction of targets that have a measured spectrum as the Target Sampling Rate (TSR) and the fraction of observed spectra with reliable redshift measurement as the Spectroscopic Sampling Rate (SSR).
-Both functions are roughly independent from galaxy magnitude except the SSR that decreases for $I_{AB} > 21.0$, as shown in Fig. 12 of \cite{guzzo13}.
+We define the fraction of targets that have a measured spectrum as the target sampling rate (TSR) and the fraction of observed spectra with reliable redshift measurement as the spectroscopic sampling sate (SSR).
+Both functions are roughly independent of galaxy magnitude except the SSR, which decreases for $I_{AB} > 21.0$, as shown in Fig. 12 of \cite{guzzo13}.

-All these selections are thoroughly discussed and quantitatively assessed by \cite{delatorre13}.
-In this work we make no attempt to explicitly correct for these effects individually.
-Instead, we shall assess their impact on the estimate of galaxy bias in Section~\ref{sec:esources} using the mock galaxy catalogs described below.
+All these selection effects are thoroughly discussed and quantitatively assessed by \cite{delatorre13}.
+We make no attempt to explicitly correct for these effects individually.
+Instead, we assess their impact on the estimate of galaxy bias in Section~\ref{sec:esources} using the mock galaxy catalogues described below.

-For the scope of our analysis, the main advantages of VIPERS are the relatively dense sampling of tracers, that allows to probe density fluctuations down to scales comparable to those affected by galaxy evolution processes, and the large volume, that allows to reduce considerably the impact of cosmic variance with respect to previous, similar studies of galaxy bias at $z\sim1$.
+For the scope of our analysis, the main advantages of VIPERS are the relatively dense sampling of tracers, which allows us to probe density fluctuations down to scales comparable to those affected by galaxy evolution processes, and the large volume that, as discussed in the previous Section, allows us to reduce the impact of cosmic variance considerably with respect to previous estimates of galaxy bias at $z\sim1$.